olli-ai/k8s-replicator/README.md

 ### Mixing both

-`v1.kubernetes-replicator.olli.com/replicate-from` and `v1.kubernetes-replicator.olli.com/replicate-to` annotations can be mixed together, in order to replicate the data of another secret of configMap to a specified target.
+`k8s-replicator/replicate-from` and `k8s-replicator/replicate-to` annotations can be mixed together, in order to replicate the data of another secret or configMap to a specified target.
+It can combine both sets of annotations, and will create a target secret or configMap that acts according to its `k8s-replicator/replicate-from` annotations.

+This is especially useful because the generated secret or configMap is not managed by helm and won't be erased by helm deployments, thus avoiding replicated configmaps to be reset at each deployment, and allowing to store a randomly generated passwords.

+The generated is delete if its creator is deleted, and cleared if its source is deleted.

+### Handling configuration errors

+If any annotations is detected to be illformed, no actions will be performed.
+This ensures that no unintended action is performed because of a human error, avoiding to delete or clear a secret or configMap.

+The logs of the `k8s-replicator` pod will show the full history of actions, and explanations why some of these actions are cancelled.

 ## Examples